 I've always enjoyed food blogs and websites like Epicurious, but I still have a bookshelf full of cookbooks and food magazines (and I keep buying more) and I kept wishing I could get the same interactivity from them.
 I've only tried a fraction of the recipes I own, and I'm sure there are some classics (and some duds) locked up in all those books and magazines.
 But how to find out without cooking everything?

 Not only that, but I kept forgetting where my favourite recipes were - especially in magazines.
 I'd sometimes spend ages thumbing through their post-it-note-fuzzed pages.
 When my mother told me one Christmas she'd spent almost 3 hours searching for a recipe in her cookbook cupboard I knew I wasn't alone.

 So Cookbooker was born in late 2009.
-Since launching it has grown into a community of people sharing their love of good cookbooks and good cooking, and it continues to grow and change.
+Since launching it has grown into a community of people sharing their love of good cookbooks and good cooking.

 Does it cost anything?

 Nope.
 Cookbooker is free and the basic tools for creating your bookshelf and rating and reviewing recipes will always be free.